Coming up this week from WTCR

 Here’s a taster of what’s in store from the WTCR – FIA World Touring Car Cup this week*.

-Wednesday:In this week’sWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toNéstor Girolami, the Argentine ace who’s preparing for his second season with the Honda-powered ALL-INKL.COM Münnich Motorsport.
+Wednesday:In this week’sWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toNicky Catsburgfrom Engstler Hyundai N Liqui Moly Racing Team.
 Part one of this two-part episode is available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com

-Also, don’t missWallpaper Wednesdayand a chance to relive all the drama from the title-decidingSepang super-finalefromWTCR Race of Malaysialast December.

-Thursday:In the latest Home Shakedown series from Hyundai Motorsport, inaugural WTCR – FIA World Touring Car Cup title winnerGabriele Tarquinitakes part in a question and answer session.

-Friday:Part two of theWTCRFast Talkpresented by Goodyearand featuringNéstor Girolamiis available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com
+Friday:Part two of theWTCRFast Talkpresented by Goodyearand featuringNicky Catsburgis available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com

-Saturday:In a new series from FIAWTCR.com,All You Need to Know about…profiles Austria, where the 2020 WTCR season is set to begin in September.
+Saturday:In a new series from FIAWTCR.com,All You Need to Know about…profiles Germany, where the second event of the 2020 WTCR season is set to take place in September.

-Sunday:Ten things we didn’t know aboutNéstor Girolami follows on from his appearance on the latestWTCRFast Talkpodcast presented by Goodyearand hosted by Martin Haven.
+Sunday:Ten things we didn’t know aboutNicky Catsburg follows on from his appearance on the latestWTCRFast Talkpodcast presented by Goodyearand hosted by Martin Haven.

 *All content/timings provisional and subject to change